spectrum-health-systems/TingenTransmorger/docs/man/README.md

 ## Modifying the MasterDb location

 > [!TIP]
-> You may want to refresh your knowledge of the [MasterDb](TransmorgerDatabaseOverview.md#the-master-database).
+> You may want to refresh your knowledge of the [MasterDb](TransmorgerDatabaseOverview.md#the-master-database) before continuing.

 The ***MasterDb*** component of the configuration file needs to point to where your master database will reside.